jbcodeforce/aws-messaging-samples/docs/labs/sqs/index.md

-# Some basic example on using SQS
+# Some basic examples on using SQS